-Melissa La Tour, who would go on to become Homegrown’s director after the 2015 festival, attended both nights in 1999.
+Melissa La Tour, who would go on to become Homegrown’s director in 2015, attended both nights in 1999.

 The lineup for day two consisted of the First Ladies, 2 Sleepy People, Ballyhoo, Crazy Betty and Gild.

-“I was young and beautiful,” says Toby Thomas Churchill, who played with Crazy Betty.
+“I was young and beautiful,” said Toby Thomas Churchill, who played with Crazy Betty.
 “We were all young and we were all beautiful.
 The drinks were beautiful.
 The girls were beautiful.
 The guys were beautiful.
-The music still had a way to go, but nobody knew the difference.”
+The music still had a ways to go, but nobody knew the difference.”

-Leon Rohrbaugh, who played with Ballyhoo, says he remembers just being impressed there were finally enough bands in Duluth to have a two-day festival.
+Leon Rohrbaugh, who played with Ballyhoo, said he remembers just being impressed there were finally enough bands in Duluth to have a two-day festival.